taln-ls2n/taln-ls2n.github.io/_posts/2022-10-24-accepted-articles-louhi22.markdown

 layout: post
 ---

-Two papers have been accepted at the *[The 13th International Workshop on Health Text Mining and Information Analysis (LOUHI) 2022]([https://taln2022.univ-avignon.fr/](https://louhi2022.fbk.eu/))*, an international workshop colocated with EMNLP 2022 that will be held in Abu Dhabi, United Arab Emirates (7 December).
+Two papers have been accepted at the *[13th International Workshop on Health Text Mining and Information Analysis (LOUHI) 2022]([https://louhi2022.fbk.eu/](https://louhi2022.fbk.eu/))*, an international workshop colocated with EMNLP 2022 that will be held in Abu Dhabi, United Arab Emirates (7 December).

 - Maël Houbre, Florian Boudin and Béatrice Daille.